 Now there are 4 types of Pralaya (or dissolution) namely:

-An interesting thing to note will be that the first nitya pralaya and the last ātyantika pralaya centre on individual attainments and does not deal with the cosmic dissolution process.
+An interesting thing to note will be that the first nitya pralaya and the last ātyantika pralaya center on individual attainments and does not deal with the cosmic dissolution process.

 Thanks for reading